110 volts AC, 60Hz. American-style two-pin plugs are in use.

 Capital Santo Domingo's Zona Colonial is rich in remarkable architecture, and makes the most natural starting point for cultural visitors, particularly those who like their music loud: throughout the country, fast-step merengue and guitar-based bachata blare from storefronts and taxis.

 Credit card cloning and fraud are common.
-It is safer to use cash.
+It’s generally safer to use cash.